IsaacScript/isaacscript/docs/getting-started.md

 cd C:\Repositories\revelations
 ```

-Note that your project directory should **not** be a subdirectory of the "Binding of Isaac Afterbirth+ Mods" directory!
-This is because `isaacscript` will syncronize / clone your mod there for you automatically.
+Note that your project directory should **not** be a subdirectory of the `Binding of Isaac Afterbirth+ Mods` directory!
+This is because `isaacscript` will syncronize / clone your mod there automatically.

 <br />